Euphorbia prostrata Aiton

 Habitat - Banks of rivers and sloughs, sidewalk cracks, open disturbed areas.

 Origin - Native to the U.S.

-Other info. - This is one of several species which were formerly classified into the genus Chamaesyce, and which can be difficult to differentiate.
+Other info. - This weedy plant occurs in scattered locations in Missouri, most commonly in counties bordering the Missouri River.
+Its is also found in much of the southern half of the continental U.S., most abundantly in the central portion.
+A clue to the identity is its flat growth habit, which is characteristic of species which were formerly classified into the genus Chamaesyce.
+Identification to species within this group can be difficult, and requires close attention to minute details.
 A key feature of this particular member of the group is the pattern of pubescence on the fruits, which are hairy on the angles but less so on the faces.
 The persistent styles are also very short.
 These characters can be variable and their determination in the field difficult.

 Photographs taken along the Katy Trail near Dutzow, Warren County, MO, 8-3-2012 (SRTurner).